Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week8/day1/challange5/description.md

 #### dependent states

 Estend the previous exercise by adding the action creators and dispatch methods necessary to remove the tools the belong to a specific todo.
-Also add the action creators and dipatch methods necessary to modify the list of todos and tools with only one dispatch call.
+Also add the action creators and dispatch methods necessary to modify the list of todos and tools with only one dispatch call.

 ```jsx